AgentO07/The-Nu-s-/README.md

  - Cowj needs to be taken care of, I didn't touch it.

  - I don't remember what was next.
 Oh well.
 I would love if you would try building the image though.

-# If you would like to contact me, then feel free to drop a message here or on Linkedin.
-# Referals, Donations, Job Applications, Internships, Consultancy, anything at all, if you have anything in mind, I'm open to anything, anytime, anyday.
-THANK YOU FOR VISITING!